mpv-player/mpv/DOCS/man/ao.rst

         String are valid; the GUID string is guaranteed to not change unless the driver is uninstalled.

-        Also supports searching active devices by human readable name.
+        Also supports searching active devices by human-readable name.
 If more than one device matches the name, refuses loading it.

         This option is mostly deprecated in favour of the more general